CurryEshay/nexa/GUIDE.md

 ## Done task
 Used to complete a task.
 Does not require unlocking of the program.
 Do this to complete a task instead of remove (rm).
 Works for both one off and repeating tasks.
+For convenience, you may use ctrl+d while a task is selected to complete it.
+This does not require unlocking.
+When a repeating task is "done", it does not disappear, its due date is increased by the increment.
+If you accidently delete a task and want to bring it back, use ctrl+z to restore tasks.

 `
 dn;[path/to/task]